+TGP/7/6 Draft 1 - Section 4: Development of Individual Authorities' Test Guidelines page 18

+(d) Additional characteristics

-- 4.1.8 The General Introduction (Chapter 4.8; Table) explains that "additional characteristics" are "characteristics, not included in the Test Guidelines, that have been used by members of the Union in the examination of DUS and which should be considered for inclusion in future Test Guidelines.".
+4.1.8 The General Introduction (Chapter 4.8; Table) explains that "additional characteristics" are "characteristics, not included in the Test Guidelines, that have been used by members of the Union in the examination of DUS and which should be considered for inclusion in future Test Guidelines.".
 Additional characteristics must satisfy the criteria for use of any characteristic for DUS as set out in the General Introduction, Chapter 4.2 and must have been used to establish DUS in at least one member of the Union.
 Such characteristics should be reported at the relevant Technical Working Party and/or submitted to UPOV for inclusion in document TGP/5, Section 10 "Notification of Additional Characteristics".
-As appropriate, such additional characteristics might be included in individual authorities' test guidelines, or might be used by individual authorities on an ad hoc basis where appropriate for the examination of [a] particular variety[ies]. - (e) Modification of Test Guidelines characteristics - 4.1.9 It may become necessary for a characteristic in an individual authorities' test guidelines to be changed over time, e.g. to create new states of expression arising from breeding developments.
+As appropriate, such additional characteristics might be included in individual authorities' test guidelines, or might be used by individual authorities on an ad hoc basis where appropriate for the examination of [a] particular variety[ies].

+(e) Modification of Test Guidelines characteristics

+4.1.9 It may become necessary for a characteristic in individual authorities' test guidelines to be changed over time, e.g. to create new states of expression arising from breeding developments.
 Such changes would mean that the characteristic in the individual authorities' test guidelines would become different from that in the Test Guidelines.
 In order to retain internationally harmonized variety descriptions, in particular for asterisked characteristics, such changes should be reported at the relevant Technical Working Party and/or submitted to UPOV for inclusion in document TGP/5, Section 10 "Notification of Additional Characteristics".
-In the interim, members of the Union may indicate in DUS reports that the characteristic in the individual authorities' test guidelines has some differences to the characteristic in the Test Guidelines, pending consideration of a revision of the Test Guidelines by the Technical Committee. - (f) Revision of Test Guidelines - 4.1.10 A revision of Test Guidelines may lead to a change to the corresponding individual authorities' test guidelines.
-In that respect, a change to the method of assessing DUS may have a significant impact on the decision for a particular candidate variety.
-Therefore, due consideration should be given to the process by which changes to Test Guidelines are translated into changes to the individual authorities' test guidelines^g. - (g) Technical Questionnaire characteristics - 4.1.11 The General Introduction (Chapter 5.3.1.4) explains that "To help in the process of examining varieties, certain information is requested from the breeder, usually through a Technical Questionnaire to be submitted with the application.
+In the interim, members of the Union may indicate in DUS reports that the characteristic in the individual authorities' test guidelines has some differences to the characteristic in the Test Guidelines.

+(f) Revision of Test Guidelines

+4.1.10 As explained in Section 4.1.1, the use of Test Guidelines as individual authorities' test guidelines is important for the harmonization of variety descriptions.
+Therefore, individual authorities' test guidelines should be reviewed following a revision of Test Guidelines.

+(g) Technical Questionnaire characteristics

+4.1.11 The General Introduction (Chapter 5.3.1.4) explains that "To help in the process of examining varieties, certain information is requested from the breeder, usually through a Technical Questionnaire to be submitted with the application.
 The model Technical Questionnaire, included in the Test Guidelines, seeks information on specific characteristics of importance for distinguishing varieties, [...]".
 Thus, the characteristics included in Chapter 10, Section 5 "Characteristics of the variety to be indicated" of the Test Guidelines are intended to provide guidance to authorities on characteristics for which information from the breeder would be particularly useful.
-The individual authorities' technical questionnaire may request additional information to that requested in the Technical Questionnaire of the Test Guidelines^g. - 4.2 Individual Authorities' Test Guidelines in the absence of UPOV Test Guidelines - 4.2.1 The General Introduction also states that "Where UPOV has not established individual Test Guidelines relevant to the variety to be examined, the examination should be carried out in accordance with the principles in this document and, in particular, the recommendations contained in Chapter 9, Conduct of DUS Testing in the Absence of Test Guidelines.
-In particular, the recommendations in Chapter 9 are based on the approach whereby, in the absence of Test Guidelines, the DUS examiner proceeds in the same general way as if developing new Test Guidelines."
-Thus, in the absence of Test Guidelines, this document is also aimed at the drafters of individual authorities' test guidelines.
+The individual authorities' technical questionnaire may request additional information to that requested in the Technical Questionnaire of the Test Guidelines.

+4.2 Individual Authorities' Test Guidelines in the absence of UPOV Test Guidelines